 That is because these retirees have not saved enough money to live comfortably during their retirement.

-However, the same study showed that 21 percent of retirees are not confident in the financial security of their retirement
+However, the same study showed that 30 percent of retirees are not too confident, or not confident at all, in the financial security of their retirement

 In other words, a growing number of U.S. residents will need to work longer if they want to face a comfortable, happy retirement.